 Social/ I started a book club.
 We meet once a month at Panera.
 There are 7 of us and we have bonded through our love for books and nature.
 We have gotten to know each other well.
-Each summer, we go to a WI summer home for two days and hike, bike, kayak, play tennis and discuss our books.
+Before the pandemic, we would travel to a WI summer home for two days and hike, bike, kayak, play tennis and discuss our books.
 I also joined Toastmasters both for social and intellectual enrichment.
-It’s important to get out of your comfort zone and try new things.
+It’s important to get out of our comfort zone and try new things.
 Never, say I can’t.
-I keep my connections with teachers and friends by getting together for coffee.
-We open our home by having potluck dinners with themes like Italian or Mexican Night.
+I kept my connections with teachers and friends by getting together for coffee.
+We open our home to others by having potluck dinners with themes like Italian or Mexican Night.
 I am both an extrovert and an introvert.
 I love being with people and I try to look at each one as I would an interesting book.
 What story do these individuals have to tell me?
 How can I learn and grow as a human being?
 Yet, I need time to steal away and read a book, a devotional or to play my piano.